I didn’t have a cupcake pan for the longest time and for someone who is known for her cupcakes, this was obviously not great.

 After that is the fun part.
 Using a round cookie cutter, whatever size you prefer really, cut out circles in your cake.
 Remove the cake scraps and you are left with little round cakes!

-A tip if your sheet cake turned out too flat – just take two pieces of your round cake, stick them together with a bit of frosting for more height!
+A tip if your sheet cake turned out too flat – just take two pieces of your round cake, and stick them together with a bit of frosting for more height!

 Method 4: Canning Jar Lid